Event Binding with Props

 INFO

-Some events are automatically delegated by the compiler where possible to improve runtime performance.
+Some events are automatically delegated by the compiler wherever possible, to improve runtime performance.

 import { track } from 'ripple';